GRAPHENE9932/LLEngine/README.md

-# The game is under development.
+# The engine is under development.
-Really under development, it is unplayable.

 ## Currently implemented technical features:
 - Rendering with OpenGL.